rackerlabs/support-how-to/content/rpc-openstack/object-storage-swift-in-a-rack-with-amds-seamicro-sm15000.md

 power, latency, and failures.
 Figure 2 shows how the 64 servers within the SM15000&trade; are all interconnected with multiple, redundant paths over the Freedom&trade; Fabric.
-There is no single point of failure and the Freedom&trade; Fabric is &ldquo;self-healing&rdquo;, re-routing any traffic that would otherwise be unable to reach its destination.
+There is no single point of failure and the Freedom&trade; Fabric is "self-healing", re-routing any traffic that would otherwise be unable to reach its destination.

 ** <img src="https://8026b2e3760e2433679c-fffceaebb8c6ee053c935e8915a3fbe7.ssl.cf2.rackcdn.com/field/image/SeaMicro%20Fabric.jpg" width="508" height="282" />**